 Ensure to read the post properly and do NOT take it to heart that you already know the topic.

 Yes, you may know it, but the author may have come up with an angle that is new to you, or he may miss vital information that should have been included.
-So it is by reading the post material that you can come up with meaningful comments.
+So it is by reading the post material you can come up with meaningful comments.
 The comments you make present you as an expert in your niche.
-Given this, if you fail to read the blog post and make comments out of place, it will hurt your reputation and brand.
-Therefore, read the content carefully, then look for one or two loopholes and fill them up in your comments.
+If you fail to read the blog post and make comments out of place, it will hurt your reputation and brand.
+Therefore, read the content carefully, look for one or two loopholes and fill them up in your comments.

 5. Navin Rao of QuestionCage

-Read the blog post and then comment, at least skim it thoroughly, then you will have enough substance to write.
-Maybe you can also raise the points that are not covered, which will also be a valuable addition to the blog post.
+Read the blog post and then comment.
+At least skim it thoroughly.
+Then you will have enough substance to write.
+Maybe you can also raise the points that are not covered, which will also be valuable to the blog post.

 Be authentic and speak your mind.